+33 6 52 81 47 39 [email protected] Mon-Fri 08:00-18:00 (CET)

 Patch cables connect the splitter to the equipment, so it's essential to choose high-quality cables for reliable performance.
 The input/output configuration (1×2, 1×4, etc. A fiber-optic splitter, also known as a beam splitter, is based on a quartz substrate of an integrated waveguide optical power distribution device, similar to a coaxial cable transmission system.
 The optical network system uses an optical signal coupled to the branch distribution.
 One component makes PON deployment scalable and efficient: the fiber optic splitter.

-• What is an APC circuit in fiber optic communication
+• What is a full fiber optic router

 [PDF Version]